 There is no direct cost to Mars Discovery missions for using Mars infrastructure relay orbiter(s).
-However, Discovery missions must pay for the amount of DSN tracking of Mars infrastructure relay orbiters needed to relay Discovery telemetry and command data.
-Tracking costs are given in "NASA Mission Operations and Communications Services" in the Mars Discovery library.
-Proposers should also budget for an appropriate level of project staffing required to interface with the relay orbiter missions for Mars relay planning and coordination efforts.
+However, proposers should budget for an appropriate level of project staffing required to interface with the relay orbiter missions for Mars relay planning and coordination efforts.